SAP/spartacus-docs/_pages/telco/cart.md

         - Tiers: the tier start and end
         - price and currency
         - unit of measure
-- `TmaOrderSummaryComponent` extends `OrderSummaryComponent` to display Subtotal, Delivery cost, and Pay on Checkout Total price in the Cart Page.
+- `TmaOrderSummaryComponent` extends `OrderSummaryComponent` to display Subtotal, Delivery cost, and Pay on Checkout Total price in the Cart.
     - Subtotal: price displayed is the subtotal cart price, which is a sum of each product Pay On Checkout price.
     - Estimated shipping: delivery cost which is taken from the cart costs or 'TBD' if the delivery information and delivery mode are not provided.
     - Pay On Checkout Total: price displayed is the total cart price, which is a sum of the subtotal cart price and the cart costs prices (for example, delivery cost, discounts and so on.)